Value Drivers for a Financial Advisory Firm

 Do you own a financial advisory firm or are looking to buy or sell a book of business?
 There are several important aspects that impact the value of your financial advisory firm.
 These are called “Value Drivers” It is important to evaluate these value drivers for your financial advisory practice, or the practice you are looking to buy.

 Peak Business Valuation, business appraiser Utah, has valued dozens of financial advisory firms.
 We love helping individuals buy or sell a book of business.
-When doing so, a valuation analyst considers each of these value drivers when determining the value of a financial advisory firm.
+Schedule a free consultation to get started.
+A valuation analyst considers each of these value drivers when determining the value of a financial advisory firm.

 What are the company’s top 3 clients as a percentage of total revenue?